louislef299/lnet/README.md

 If you are getting issues running `sudo lnet` with `command not found`, a simple way to get around this is to make a symbolic link in `usr/bin` to your go bin(if that is where you have it installed).

+Saving this link here because it looks like there is someone who is on a similar journey to me: [mdlayher](https://mdlayher.com/blog/linux-netlink-and-go-part-1-netlink/)

 [public git repo]: https://github.com/gnab/rtl8812au
 [Realtek RTL8812AU 2.4 & 5 Ghz USB Wireless Adapter]: https://zsecurity.org/product/realtek-rtl8812au-2-4-5-ghz-usb-wireless-adapter/